vertexgraphinc/aiskills/DotNet/Zoom/README.md

 ## Test Prompts

 Please refer to the root README (https://github.com/vertexgraphinc/aiskills/blob/main/DotNet/README.md) for instructions on how to host the custom skill and install it on the VertexGraph.ai website.
-Once the Microsoft Outlook Skill is properly installed, you can try the following example prompts on the AI Assistant:
+Once the Zoom Skill is properly installed, you can try the following example prompts on the AI Assistant:

-- Get chats for the past week.
+- Get my upcoming Zoom meetings
-- Create a chat with <example@example.com> in my MS teams.
+- Create a meeting in zoom at 5 pm with example@example.com and example2@example.com
-- Update my most recent chat's topic to "chat with friend”.
+- Update my upcoming Zoom meeting to 8pm the next day
-- Add <testing1@vertexgraph.com> to my chats within last 2 days in my MS teams.
-- Remove <example@example.com> from my chats within last 2 days in my MS teams.
-- Get chat messages for the past week from my MS teams.
-- Send a message with content "test message from ai chat" to chats within past week from my MS teams.
-- Update chat messages to "new update message" from my MS teams in the chat with topic containing 'test1'.
-- Remove chat messages from my MS teams with topic containing "chat".
-- Get teams with <example@example.com>.
-- Create a team with <example@example.com>.
-- Update most recently created team display name to "update team display name”.
-- Remove most recently created team.
-- Get team members who are the owner of the teams.
+- Remove my Zoom meetings from today till the end of the week
-- Add <example@example.com> to all teams.
+- Get all my Zoom recordings
-- Remove <testing1@vertexgraph.com> from most recent team.